OfficeDev/open-xml-docs/docs/presentation/how-to-apply-a-theme-to-a-presentation.md

 presentation document package.
 To work with a presentation document, first create an instance of the **PresentationDocument** class, and then work with that instance.
-To create the class instance from the document call the [Open(String, Boolean)](/dotnet/api/documentformat.openxml.packaging.presentationdocument.open) method that uses a file path, and a Boolean value as the second parameter to specify whether a document is editable.
+To create the class instance from the document call the
+<xref:DocumentFormat.OpenXml.Packaging.PresentationDocument.Open*#documentformat-openxml-packaging-presentationdocument-open(system-string-system-boolean)> method that uses a
+file path, and a Boolean value as the second parameter to specify whether a document is editable.
 To open a document for read-only access, specify the value **false** for this parameter.